dhlinhdn00/password-hash-demo/README.md

 hash value: you can get it in data/unsalted_hashes.txt.

-My implementation is conducted on a personal computer: Core I5 11th, 16GB RAM and NVIDIA GeForce RTX 3050 4g VRAM
+My implementation is conducted on a personal computer: Core I5 11th, 16GB RAM and NVIDIA GeForce RTX 3050 4g VRAM.